 In a word, yes.

 Yes, Lite n' Easy can definitely "work" as a way to lose and sustain weight loss.
 I personally lost 12 kgs from it and have known several other people personally who had success with sticking to Lite n' Easy's meal plans.
 You don't necessarily have to stick to Lite 'n Easy meals every day, or sweat it out at the gym 5 days a week, either.

 But it's also worth noting that Lite 'n Easy is no miracle diet or quick fix; its success simply lies in the oldest weight loss "tricks" in the book: CICO and portion control.

-Also, as Lite n' Easy's meals are quite small, you are automatically eating smaller portions (again, less calories) than you might normally would if you were eating out or serving yourself with homemade meals.
+Also, as Lite n' Easy's meals are quite small, you are automatically eating smaller portions (again, fewer calories) than you might normally would if you were eating out or serving yourself homemade meals.
 These smaller portions force you to eat less and stay within your caloric limits.

 Overall, I'd say Lite n' Easy is mostly about convenience and ease.
-If you don't have time, patience, aren't a good cook, or just don't feel like making your own meals, Lite n' Easy can be a good solution.
-Just take the lunch out the fridge, or pop your dinner in the microwave and eat away.
+If you don't have time or patience, aren't a good cook, or just don't feel like making your own meals, Lite n' Easy can be a good solution.
+Just take the lunch out of the fridge, or pop your dinner in the microwave and eat away.

-Though Lite n' Easy can definitely work for anyone who wants to lose or maintain weight, so can counting calories, eating smaller portion sizes, using similar delivery meal plans, or doing your own low-calorie meal prep.
+Though Lite n' Easy can definitely work for anyone who wants to lose or maintain weight.
+But counting calories, eating smaller portion sizes, using similar delivery meal plans, or doing your own low-calorie meal prep can also work.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.